rtcz/varlock/README.md

 ### Cigar strings and sequencing quality

-The BAM file does not contain only sequence alignments, but other data, that should be taken care of in the depersonalization process.
+BAM files does not contain only sequence alignments, but other data, that should be taken care of in the depersonalization process.
 For example, cigar string is a compressed representation of an alignment, that can change when the alignment sequence changes.
 Therefore, cigar strings should be adjusted to corresponding new alignments, otherwise it would be easy (in some cases) to guess where a change was made.

-The mapping quality is other type of data that is available for every alignment in the BAM file.
+The base quality is other type of data that is available for every alignment in the BAM file.
 While it is not needed to do anything with the qualities in case of a SNV, in case of an INDEL the length of the sequence changes, so it is necessary to adjust the length of the mapping quality in this case.
-When the length of the depersonalized BAM is greater, thus we introduce an insertion, we can provide any qualities as long as these qualities will not betray the position of the change.
+When the length of the depersonalized BAM is greater, thus we introduce an insertion, we can provide any qualities as long as these qualities will correspond to surrounding qualities of the changed position.
 However, when we introduce a deletion, the number of qualities fall and we need to store the remaining ones into the BDIFF file for each of the alignments.
 This brings another component into the BDIFF file, since until now, it contained only data about particular positions or variants and not about single alignments.
 This can potentially make problems in case of high coverage BAM files.

 It is possible, that also other (meta-)data in the BAM files are able to reveal the introduced change and the algorithm should be adjusted to include them.